iits-consulting/otc-prometheus-exporter/README.md

 1. **Global Project ID Requirement**: Unlike other services OBS is a global service.
 This means you need a global project ID to gather OBS metrics.
    The supported projects are `eu_de` and `eu_nl`.
+2. **Limitation on Project Scoped Metrics**: OBS metrics cannot be collected with project scoped metrics since a global project ID is needed, which transcends individual project scopes.

 ## Requirements